Northwest-Mathematics/nwm-NHRA-update/README.md

 The framework also can be used to define certain scores on each alternative, for each criteria, essentially through summing edge weights in the above graph.

 # Algorithm
+(note: in order for math to render properly this is best viewed in VS Code or another editor, not on Github website)

 ### Inputs
 - the set of alternatives (raster cells) $x_k$